JeremPFT/code_generator_input_python/tests/code_generator_py__tests__readme.txt

 : end Test_1;

 ** some things to add later

+*** a README.org file for git repository

-- A brief description of the project, which will be the title of the README file;
+- A brief description of the project, which will be the title of the README file.
 - A little longer description, which will be the 'Brief' section of the README file.
 - The readme should have the following model: